ostafen/smart/AlgorithmMeasurements.md

 A jump occurs when the search position is advanced.
 Most of the time, this occurs just before the algorithm goes around its main loop again.
 Some algorithms also have "fast" loops embedded within the main loop that can also advance the search position.
 These also need to be accounted for.

+The average jump achieved is calculated after measurements have been taken, from the number of jumps made and the length of the text.

 ### Extra fields
 There are 6 additional long integer fields for algorithms, indexed from 0 to 5, to store information that is relevant to their particular operation.
 In general, simple values or counts seem to provide the best type of measurement.